-The City's coordinated assessment process assesses all individuals seeking housing assistance and utilizes a standardized evaluation to direct persons to the most appropriate services.
+The City's Coordinated Entry process assesses all individuals who are homeless or at risk of homelessness and utilizes a standardized evaluation to direct persons to the most appropriate services.
 In addition, partner agencies work together to connect services to the individual client's needs.
+In addition to Coordination Entry staff, providers serving special populations can also complete assessments including Youth, Veterans, and Persons fleeing domestic violence, dating violence, sexual assault, and stalking.
 Agencies such as health providers, law enforcement agencies, and more traditional service providers work together to meet specific client needs with a goal of self-sufficiency.
+Shelter providers utilize diversion programs targeting households who are experiencing homelessness for the first time.
+Through the Charlotte-Mecklenburg A Home For All Strategic Framework, the community is working to reorient service provision around people's progress on the housing continuum from homelessness and housing insecurity to housing stability including centralized information regarding available services and remaining supportive and present for people as they move along the housing continuum.